Tbloom9787/financial-tracker/README.md

 ## Running the tests

 In the project main directory, locate the spiders folder and stocks.py Python script.
 This is where we temporarily test the scraper and loading it to the database.
 Run the following command and the data can be found in the Django UI.

 ```
 python stocks.py
 ```

-### And coding style tests

-Explain what these tests test and why
+Celery brokers are used to crawl stocks, indices, and cryptocurrencies all at once (with repeated sleep cycle) with the following command:
 ```
-Give an example
+celery -A tasks worker --loglevel=INFO
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With